Revocable vs Irrevocable Trusts: It Comes Down to Control vs Protection

 As its name suggests, a revocable trust, also called a revocable living trust, gives you the right to make changes to or terminate the trust in your lifetime.

-People choose this type of trust if they have a specific purpose for the funds, such as controlling the payout to beneficiaries, designating the funds for a purpose, and protecting assets from liens, legal judgments, creditors, divorces and other obligations.
+People choose this type of trust if they have a specific purpose for the funds, such as controlling the payout to beneficiaries, designating the funds for a purpose, and protecting assets from liens, legal judgments, creditors, divorces, and other obligations.

-Due to state law changes in past years, it has become easier to change irrevocable trusts.
-“It’s a bit of a misnomer that an irrevocable trust can’t ever be changed,” McGowan said.
+Due to changes in state law over the past few years, it has become easier to change irrevocable trusts.
+“It’s a bit of a misnomer that an irrevocable trust can’t ever be changed,” said Lee McGowan, president of Monument Group Wealth Advisors in Concord, Mass, which manages $550 million in assets.
 “You can — it depends on the situation.”

 An attractive benefit of an irrevocable trust is that the grantor does not pay taxes on it; the trust can pay its own taxes without distributing its income.